Blog / Plan

 Why is a culture of low-risk acceptance in government problematic?

 A culture of low-risk acceptance is not only pervasive in government, but also creates a litany of issues that can ultimately affect how the organization serves the American taxpayer.
-These issues can run the gambit from eroded trust to operational ineffectiveness.
+These issues can run the gamut from eroded trust to operational ineffectiveness.
 They broadly fit into the following categories:

 1. Limits innovation potential